Joe Biden's Legislative Agenda Stalls in Congress

 More than a week into his administration, President Joe Biden’s legislative agenda seems to have hit a wall in Congress.

-Biden, who served in the United States Senate for 36 years before his ascension to the vice presidency, was pitched as “master legislator” by allies and supporters during the 2020 campaign.
+Biden, who served in the United States Senate for 36 years before his ascension to the vice presidency, was pitched as a “master legislator” by allies and supporters during the 2020 campaign.
 The president, himself, bolstered that image with constant references to his history of working across the aisle to craft bipartisan compromise.

 “Compromise is not a dirty word, it’s how our government is designed to work,” Biden told the National Education Association last July.
 “I’ve done it my whole life.”